Pr\"ufer algebraic spaces: Valuation algebraic spaces

 \subsubsection{Affine SLP spaces}

+Finally, let us give a necessary and sufficient condition for an SLP space to be affine.

-\begin{prop} Let $f{\colon}X\to S$ be a morphism of algebraic spaces.
+\begin{prop} Let $f\:X\to S$ be a morphism of algebraic spaces.

-(i) Assume that $X$ is SLP, then $f$ is separated if and only if $f$ is affine.
+(i) Assume that $X$ is SLP.
+Then $f$ is separated if and only if $f$ is affine.
 In particular, any separated SLP space is an affine scheme.

-(ii) Assume that $X$ is a valuation space, $f$ is separated, and $S$ is a scheme then $X$ is affine.
-In particular, the following conditions on a valuation space are equivalent: $X$ is separated, $X$ is a scheme, $X$ is the spectrum of a valuation ring. \end{prop} \begin{proof} The assertion of (i) is \'etale local on $X$, and the assertion of (ii) is Zariski local on the image of the closed point of $X$ under $f$.
-Therefore, in both cases it is sufficient to prove that if $X$ is a separated SLP then it is an affine scheme.
-Without loss of generality we may assume that $X$ is irreducible.
-Let $\eta$ be its generic point.
-Pick an affine \'etale presentation $U\to X$, and set $R:=U\times_XU$.
-Let $U_1,\dotsc, U_r$ be the irreducible components of $U$, and $\eta_U=\sqcup_{i=1}^r\eta_i$ be the scheme of its generic points.
-Then $\calO(U)=\prod_{i=1}^r\calO(U_i)$, $\calO(\eta_U)=\prod_{i=1}^r k(\eta_i)$, and each $\calO(U_i)$ is an intersection of finitely many valuation rings with field of fractions $k(\eta_i)$.
-In particular, $A:=\calO(U)\cap k(\eta)\subseteq \calO(\eta_U)$ is a finite intersection of valuation rings of $k(\eta)$.
-We will prove the Proposition by showing that $X$ is isomorphic to $X':=\Spec(A)$.
+(ii) If $X$ is a valuation space, $f$ is separated, and $S$ is a scheme, then $X$ is affine.
+In particular, the following conditions on a valuation space are equivalent: $X$ is separated, $X$ is a scheme, $X$ is the spectrum of a valuation ring. \end{prop} \begin{proof} The assertion (i) is \'etale-local on $S$, and the assertion (ii) is Zariski-local on the image of the closed point of $X$ under $f$.
+In both cases we may assume that $S$ is affine, so it is sufficient to prove the following claim: {\it if $X$ is a separated SLP space then it is an affine scheme}.